aoresnik/pommodoro-timer-arduino/README.md

 * digital pin 6: "Pommodoro in progress" LED, I use a red LED
 * digital pin 7: "Waiting" LED, I use a green LED

+### Software

+Using the Arduino environment, open and load CircuitTest/CircuitTest.ino sketch to verify correct assembly: should illuminate both LEDs and print the state of the button on the LCD.

+Open and load the PommodoroTimer/PommodoroTimer.ino sketch for the main firmware.